pingcap/tidb-dev-guide/contribute-to-tidb/review-a-pr-stage.md

 ### Principles of the code review

 * Technical facts and data overrule opinions and personal preferences.
-* Software design is about trade-off and there is no silver bullet
+* Software design is about trade-offs, and there is no silver bullet.

 Everyone comes from different technical backgrounds with different knowledge.
 They have their own personal preferences.
 It is important that the code review is not based on biased opinions.